AhmedTohamy01/React-Quiz-App/README.md

 1) You will need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) installed on your computer.

-2) You will need an account on [Firebase](https://firebase.com) and you should create a project on your firebase account dedicated to this Netflix project.

-3) Then From your terminal, you should do the following:
+2) Then From your terminal, you should do the following:

 ```cmd
 # Clone this repository